Vegan Puttanesca Without Anchovies Recipe

 Adding the tomatoes to the pan

-When your pasta is finished boiling, use tongs to transfer it to the skillet and toss to coat in the sauce.
+When your pasta is finished cooking, use tongs to transfer it to the skillet and toss to coat in the sauce.

 Continue tossing and cooking the pasta until it’s al dente, about 2 minutes longer.
 Then, add your parsley and toss to combine.